-How familiar are you with AU-C Section 240, which describes an auditor’s responsibilities relating to fraud in an audit of financial statements?
-Take this quiz to test what you know.
+How familiar are you with SAS No. 145, which details an auditor’s responsibility relating to risk assessment in an audit of financial statements?
+Take this quiz to test what you know and get better prepared.

 SAS No. 145 revises the definition of significant risk.
 The revisions alter how you conduct elements of your risk assessments.
 Get the updated information you need and be ready for your 2023 audits.

 Benford’s Law can help uncover indicators of fraud — and anomalies that arise from legitimate business practices.